Intelligent Hunting Dogs !

 just want to make sure they are included in every family activity.

-This breed does not enjoy being alone and will experience
+This breed does not enjoy being alone and will experience some separation anxiety

 if left too long.